CSE237SP2022/project-lily_amaya_stephanie_david/README.md

 Currently, not everything in each location works.
 The petting zoo and basketball court are functional, but the other locations will give errors if you try to do certain things.

-To run the code from the command line: cd to the location project-lily_amaya_stephanie_david/src/parkSimulator compile the files with: javac *.java java Simulator
+To run the code from the command line: cd to the location project-lily_amaya_stephanie_david/src compile the files with: javac parkSimulator/*.java run the program with: java parkSimulator/Simulator

 Also, when running the tests for the various prompting methods, you have to input something into the console.
 This can be any random input.